 It wasn’t easy.

 Every spare moment I would blog and sit glued in front of my laptop until my eyes went crazy.

-At the beginning, when I made the decision to earn a living online, I’ll admit that I had to live on the cheap (really cheap!).
+At the beginning, when I made the decision to earn a living online, I’ll admit that I had to live on the cheap (really cheap).
 In fact, it took about 3 years before I really started making enough to live fully and support anyone other than myself.

 In Thailand I met Ying, the most amazing girl in the world.
 We got married in July 2013, and she’s been traveling with me ever since.

 Thank you for reading, and I’m really happy to meet you,

 Get Updates (for free)